marcus-j-davies/node-red-contrib-zwave-dotnet/README.md

 There is only 1 configuration value that you need to amend, and that is the serial port address.
 Double click the node when its in your flow to modify it.

 ## Version History
+  - 1.1.1
+    Fixed a potential issue where duplicated instances of the zwave router executable could be running.

   - 1.1.0
     Added drop down for serial port, removing the need to enter it manually

   - 1.0.0
     Initial Release